tldr-pages/tldr/pages/common/zipnote.md

 `zipnote {{path/to/file.zip}}`

-- Extract comments of zip archive to a temporary file:
+- Extract the comments on a zip archive to a file:

 `zipnote {{path/to/file.zip}} > {{path/to/file.txt}}`